STIPS Tutorials

 Galaxy Source Catalog

-Below is an example of generating a galaxy population defined by galaxy_parameters
+Below is an example showing how to generate a galaxy population defined by galaxy_parameters

 Code Generating a Background Galaxy Population